matiasmane/BWA/README.md

 **User**
 Description: The model for a user in the website.
 Includes personal information of the user.
 Attributes: real name, username, email, phone number, address
-Connections: friendship, event, discussion, group, message, status update
+Connections: friendship, discussion, group, message, status update

 **Discussion**
 Description: The model for a discussion between two or more users.